VR51/host-flash/README.md

 	The web hosts blocked by the downloaded blocklists may deny you access to a small number of websites that you enjoy visiting.

 	The presence of a website in one of the downloaded lists does not necessarily imply the site is malicious.
-If you trust that a blocked website is safe to view you can 'whitelist' it to prevent Host Flash blocking access to it.
+If you trust that a blocked website is safe to view you can 'whitelist' it to prevent Host Flash™ blocking access to it.

 	To whitelist a website, add the website's root address to the whitelist.txt file stored in the same directory as host-flash.sh.